 HubPages unfeatures hubs due to low traffic.
 What do you think?
 Is it right for articles to get unfeatured/de-indexed?
 Please share in the comments below.

-Lena Kovadlo is a poet, writer and published author of nine books, one of which is a debut novel The Secret Life of Ashley Miles.
-She is also a content writer for HubPages, Bubblews, Writedge, Daily Two Cents, and Wikinut, among other websites, under the username lovebuglena.
+Lena Kovadlo is a poet, writer and published author of ten books, one of which is a debut novel The Secret Life of Ashley Miles.
+She an editor of two poetry anthologies, featuring poets from around the world, and is also a content writer for HubPages, Writedge, and Daily Two Cents, among other websites, under the username lovebuglena.
 She helps other authors publish books.
 She is originally from Minsk, Belarus but now lives in Staten Island, NY.